PeterReghenzani/Teleportation-Arrow/README.md

 ```
 **Make sure to save your work as `tick.mcfuction` in the correct location.
 In the `functions` folder.

-Now we need run a command that will delete the arrow once our teleportation is complete.
+Now we need to run a command that will delete the arrow once our teleportation is complete.

 This is done by running the `kill` command in our code.
 We still need to define what is being removed, and when.